 Outside of taxing the battery, a higher refresh rate is just expensive overall.
 It’s still relatively new tech on smartphones, which means it’s likely to be restricted to flagship devices only for the next few years or so.
-Outside of specialized devices like gaming phones, don’t expect to see this on budget or midrange phones for the time being — unless it’s a OnePlus phone, that is.
+Outside of specialized devices like gaming phones, don’t expect to see this on budget or midrange phones for the time being.

 Do you need a 90Hz or 120Hz refresh rate?

 Absolutely not — much in the same way you don’t “need” a camera, flashlight, or pinball game on your smartphone.
 But anyone who has used a device with a 90Hz or 120Hz refresh rate will tell you the massive difference it makes to the way your device feels.
 However, there’s absolutely no need to rush to upgrade to a device with a higher refresh rate if you’re sold on the idea.
 After all, it’s a perk.